o2r-project/erc-checker/README.md

 The tool will compare both HTML files for images only.
 The images __MUST__ be __base64__-encoded, and encapsulated in an HTML img tag, as generated automatically when rendering an .Rmd file into HTML format.

-For more information on the nature of ERC HTML papers, see the _testPapers_ provided in the `test/` directory, the documentations for [RMarkdown](http://rmarkdown.rstudio.com/), [knitr](https://yihui.name/knitr/), and the [ERC specification](https://github.com/o2r-project/erc-spec) of the o2r-project.

-If both HTML papers contain an equal number of images, erc-checker writes a new HTML files containing the results of the comparison between all images in the input files, as created by `blink-diff` (_by Yahoo_), as well as, currently, the text of the first (original) paper.
+If both HTML papers contain an equal number of images, erc-checker writes a new HTML files containing the results of the comparison between all images in the input files, as created by [`blink-diff`](http://yahoo.github.io/blink-diff/), as well as, currently, the text of the first (original) paper.

 Further parameters (in order):
   - [String]  optional third path for the output created